top of page

 • And other metrics

-...may appear lower or delayed for the past 7–8 days, even in tools like Sellozo.
+...may appear lower or delayed for the past 7–8 days up to two weeks, even in tools like Sellozo.

 2. Invoiced Orders (Amazon Business Customers)